How do I use the birth control ring?

 There’s nothing dangerous or harmful about using NuvaRing to skip your period.
 And it comes in really handy if you want a special occasion (like a vacation or a hot date) to be period-free.

-If you do take the ring out during sex, rinse it in cool water and put it back in when you’re done.
-Just make sure you don’t forget to put it back in as soon as you can.
+If you do take the ring out during sex, rinse it in lukewarm (not hot) water and put it back in when you’re done.
+Just make sure you remember to put it back in as soon as you can.

 What do I do if I want to get pregnant?

 If you decide you want to get pregnant, just take your ring out and throw it away.